grafana/tempo/docs/sources/tempo/operations/best-practices.md

 ## Span and resource attributes

-Traces are built from spans.
+[Traces]({{< relref "../traces" >}}) are built from spans, which denote units of work such as a call to, or from, an upstream service.
 Spans are constructed primarily of span and resource attributes.
-Spans themselves denote units of work.
-This could be something that carries out some work within a service, or it could be a call from, or to, another service that is upstream or downstream.
 Spans also have a hierarchy, where parent spans can have children or siblings.

-For more information about traces, refer to [What are traces?]({{< relref "../traces" >}}).

 <p align="center"><img src="getting-started/assets/trace-explore-spans.png" alt="Trace example"></p>